When it comes to Sony’s APS-C systems, it seems like wide-angle lenses are a dime a dozen, but most really aren’t that great.

 Aesthetically, Rokinon certainly put some care into how the lens looks.
 The barrel itself has a nice focusing scale separated by a sleek red bit of metal from the aperture ring.

-This, combined with the huge petal-shaped lens hood offers a rather premium appearance on what is actually just a budget APS-C lens.
+This, combined with the large petal-shaped lens hood offers a rather premium appearance on what is actually just a budget APS-C lens.

-Usually with wide angle lenses, there’s a slight sacrifice in quality to get the desired focal length, but there really seems to be no compromises here.
+Overall, I’m really impressed with the sharpness of the Rokinon 12mm F2.0.
+Usually, ultra-wide lenses have a bit of a sacrifice in quality to get their desired focal length, but there really don’t seem to be many compromises made here.

 Optical Quirks & Flaws